darksun27/darksun27/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Oppia
+To become better everyday!
 - 🌱 I’m currently learning ...
 Machine Learning and Blockchain
 - 👯 I’m looking to collaborate on ...
 Anything opensourced
 - 🤔 I’m looking for help with ...
 How to improve